 For now, the Fed is still successful in keeping demand growth while minimizing price pressures.
 However, besides the positive factors, there are still risks for the world's number 1 economy.

-“Cost-push inflation, caused by rising global energy prices, is beyond the Fed’s control.
-Although there is still a 70% chance that the US will continue to escape a recession this year, the Fed’s continued delay in pivoting policy and trying to pursue its inflation target could put pressure on the economy in the medium term,” said Duong Duc Quang.
+“Cost-push inflation, caused by rising global energy prices, is a story beyond the Fed’s control.
+Although there is still a more than 70% chance that the US will continue to escape a recession this year, the Fed’s continued delay in pivoting policy, trying to pursue the inflation target, may create pressure on the economy in the medium term,” said Mr. Duong Duc Quang.

-Indeed, the current US economic picture has begun to show “blurred spots” as monetary policy really begins to sink in.
-Consumer spending, which accounts for two-thirds of US economic activity, started 2024 on a sluggish note, even weakening 1.1% in the first month of the year compared to the same period last year.
+Indeed, the current US economic picture has begun to show “blurred spots” as monetary policy really begins to seep into the economy.
+Consumer spending, which accounts for two-thirds of US economic activity, started 2024 at a sluggish pace, even weakening 1.1% in the first month of the year compared to the same period last year.

 On the labor market, the US unemployment rate also jumped to 3.9% in February after holding at 3.7% for three consecutive months.
 Moreover, inflation risks remain a major drag on US economic growth.
 According to a recent survey by Morgan Stanley, coping with inflation remains the top concern for US consumers, except for those with incomes above $150,000.